OceanographyforEveryone/OpenCTD/README.md

 Build your own research-quality ocenaographic instrument for a fraction of the cost of commercial alternative and explore the ocean, together.

-# OpenCTD : Oceanography for Everyone
+# OpenCTD: Oceanography for Everyone

 There is something radical about making and using your own scientific instruments.
 The structure of scientific inquiry has coalesced around a model